MocioF/No-unsafe-inline/readme.txt

 5. A database summary table at the bottom of tools tab.

 == Changelog ==
+= 1.2.4 =
+* Added a support box in tools' panel
+* Updated the HTML5 parser to work with libxml>2.13.09 and with the new \Dom\ namespaced class on PHP<8.4
+* Added rel="noopener noreferrer" in external links with _blank target

 = 1.2.3 =
 * Added a filter on no_unsafe_inline_not_sri_sources (thanks [@jkirrane](https://github.com/jkirrane))
 * Added a filter for $header_csp (nunil_output_csp_headers_header_csp) (thanks [@tripflex](https://github.com/tripflex))